Redesigning VEED’s Onboarding Experience

 How did we measure succes?

-Because this was a cross-functional initiative that involved Product Marketing, Acquisition and Core teams we made sure to understand the positive as well as the negative impact the experiment could on SEO, because VEED has over 1000+ landing pages.
-You can only imagine the wild-growth that creates over time which is very important to mitigate when redesigning onboarding.
+Because this was a cross-functional initiative that involved Product Marketing, Acquisition and Data teams we made sure to understand the positive as well as the negative impact.

 Primary metrics: